loftwah/tech-101/git/drills/3-git-init/README.md

 `git commit -m "Added .gitignore file"`

 That's it!
-I hope this drill helps you or your students learn how to create a new Git repository, add and commit changes, view the commit history, and ignore files.
+I hope this drill helps you or your team learn how to create a new Git repository, add and commit changes, view the commit history, and ignore files.
 Let me know if you have any questions or feedback.